MaryGS/the-mj-stak/site/content/posts/01-hr-recruitment-challenge.md

 ### Multi-Language Support

 In our globalized workforce, talent speaks many languages.
-HR Helper processes CVs in multiple languages and can translate extracted information, ensuring language barriers don't create hiring blind spots.
+Candidex processes CVs in multiple languages and can translate extracted information, ensuring language barriers don't create hiring blind spots.

 ## What's Coming in This Series

-This is the first post in a five-part series exploring HR Helper and the technology behind it:
+This is the first post in a series exploring Candidex and the technology behind it:

-**Post 2: From Azure to AWS** — We'll dive into the technical journey of migrating our infrastructure from Microsoft Azure to Amazon Web Services, and why we made that choice.
+**Post 2: [Building with Azure and C#](/posts/02-azure-architecture/)** — A technical overview of our Azure-based architecture using Document Intelligence, Cognitive Search, and OpenAI.

-**Post 3: The AI Behind the Scenes** — A closer look at how LLMs extract meaning from unstructured CV text and how semantic search outperforms traditional methods.

-**Post 4: The Business Case** — Real numbers on time savings, cost analysis, and ROI for HR departments of different sizes.

-**Post 5: Lessons Learned** — What we discovered along the way and where we're headed next.
+**Post 3: [Training Document Intelligence](/posts/03-document-intelligence/)** — How we trained a custom model to extract structured data from unstructured CVs.

+**Post 4: [Azure Cognitive Search](/posts/04-cognitive-search/)** — Building intelligent candidate discovery with search and AI-powered recommendations.

+**Post 5: [Lessons Learned](/posts/05-lessons-learned-azure/)** — What worked, what didn't, and what we'd do differently building with Azure and C#.

+**Post 6: [From Azure to AWS](/posts/06-azure-to-aws-migration/)** — Migrating to a simpler, LLM-first architecture with Python and AWS.

 ## The Future of Recruitment